 Here are some important things to think about:

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

-Do not use amylinomimetics if you fulfill any of the following:
+Do not use amylinomimetics if you:

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.